pens/rgb.sh/_posts/2025-07-08-photo-organization.md

 This project really had two components: the first was to just get my photo catalog into a "good" state; the second was to actually develop a process that would keep the catalog organized over time, *and* make it easy for me to use the photos as I needed (i.e. sharing them).
 This is really an evolution of my efforts getting started with Linux for photography ([Photo Organization](/blog/organization/)), on top of my experiences digitizing family media ([Digitization: Part 1](/blog/digitization/) and [Digitization: Part 2](/blog/digitization-2/)).

-I am not much of a fan of the types of online recipes that start by telling an author's entire life story.
+I am not much of a fan of online recipes that start by telling an author's entire life story.
-As such, I am going to get right into the learnings from this project that might be useful for others.
+As such, I am going to get right into the insights from this project that might be useful for others.
 I will blather on about what I went through over the course of this project afterwards.

 ## General Suggestions